Visiting Australia to study? Compare OSHC that meets international student visa health insurance conditions.

 If you are a student from Belgium, Norway or Sweden you may be eligible for an exemption from having to take out students health insurance.
 Under the Reciprocal Health Care Agreement (RHCA) that Australia has with those nations, you will be able to claim benefits for certain medical treatment under the public health system called Medicare.

 - Belgian students.
 The benefits provided by the RHCA in place between Australia and Belgium is considered adequate health insurance.
 No student health insurance is needed to satisfy your visa requirements.

 - Norwegian students.
-As with Belgium, the RHCA between Australia and Norway statisy the student visa health insurance requirements.
+As with Belgium, the RHCA between Australia and Norway satisfy the student visa health insurance requirements

 - Swedish students.
 Health insurance is not required for Swedish students provided they are covered by a policy from the CSN (Swedish National Board of Student Aid) or the Kammarkollegiet (Swedish Legal, Financial and Administration Agency).

 Be aware that if you are a student from any of the other eight countries Australia has an RHCA with you will still be required to take out health insurance to fulfill your visa requirements.

 How do I purchase my student health insurance policy?

 Can I switch to a different health fund?